Did you know there are over 38,300 grocery retailers in the U.S.? That breaks down to a possible 766 grocery stores in each state!

 2. Reserve Keywords

 Keywords are one of the easiest ways for your subscribers to find you.
 Your keyword can simply be the name of your grocery store (EARLSGROCERY) or, if you operate out of multiple locations, a combination of your name and place (PublixTampa).
 When a customer texts your keyword into the number you’ve text-enabled, it automatically adds them to your list.
+Your keyword confirmation, which can be an SMS or MMS message, also gives you a great opportunity to welcome new subscribers right off the bat!
 Simple as the pie we hope you sell fresh from your bakery.

 3. Advertise Your New Texting Abilities